mWater/mwater-forms/docs/Property Links.md

 A property link has the following properties:

-property: property to link (includes code, type, etc.)
+propertyId: id of property to link

 direction: `load`/`save`/`both`

-question: id of question
+questionId: id of question

 type: